Fusion dance: History

 The Fusion dance community emerged in the 2000s in the United States, and later spread to Canada, Europe, and other regions (although some think it might have started as early as the 1990s).

 The first national event that was officially for Fusion dancers was the Houston Fusion Exchange, January 4-6, 2008.
 The Fusion Exchange was held in a different city each year for 7 years including, Houston, Portland, San Diego, Boston, San Francisco, Las Vegas, & Denver, and had a huge influence on the growth of Fusion around the US, inspiring many local scenes to start their own monthly or weekly Fusion events across the US.

 Another huge influence on Fusion has been the Recess Production events, which started with the Aspen Blues Recess in Colorado, in August 2008 and ran over 60 events between 2008 - 2018, branching out to Europe in 2012.

 Another influence was the Tangoed Up In Blues workshops first held on May 20-22, 2005, in San Francisco, played a role in the Fusion community.
 The purpose of Tangoed Up In Blues was to bring the blues and tango communities together, compare and contrast the two dance styles, explore the tension between new and old in both dances, and provide a fun dancing experience.
 Its precursor was a Fusion Blues workshop with six blues classes and one tango class in Portland in December 2004, held at Tango Berretín in collaboration with Fusion-PDX.

-There were also several events that influenced the Fusion community before the name "Fusion" was used.